MuYunyun/create-react-doc/README-en.md

 # Site title
 title: Time Flying

-# Point Witch files to show as Menu
+# Point witch files to show as Menu
 ## you can also set detailed dir, such as BasicSkill/css
 menu: React,BasicSkill,Algorithm
 ## set init open menu keys